Grado, Friuli Venezia Giulia

-Once mainly a fishing centre, today it is a popular tourist destination, known commonly as L'Isola del Sole ("The Sunny Island").
+Once mainly a fishing centre, today it is a popular tourist destination, known commonly as L'Isola del Sole ("The Island of the Sun").
 It is also famous because it is a spa town; from 1873 a maritime hospice for children called Ospizio Marino wanted by the doctor Giuseppe Barellai was established on the island, because the climate and the environment of the island are a good place for the treatment of some childhood diseases.
 Subsequently, Grado was the chosen destination for marine thermal treatments, especially by the Austrian population.
 Together with Marano Lagunare, it is the centre of the Marano-Grado Lagoon, which is famous for its uncontaminated nature.
 Grado is the birthplace of Biagio Marin, a poet who sang about the island in the local Venetian dialect.